andrewhigton/writersroom/README.md

 ## Description ##

-A social-media app for the sharing of short stories with a discussion-boards for writers.
+A social-media app for the sharing of short stories with a discussion-board for writers.
 Built as an exercise to improve on an existing online short-story writing group hosted on an all-purpose forum.

-Users can post stories, comment on them, and use another board to post new threads.
+Users can post stories, comment, and use another board to post new threads on theme, style etc.

 Built using React and Redux, with a Google Firestore database and hosted on Firebase